mmcgahan/graft-test/README.md

 ## Quick start

-1. Start dev app and asset servers with `npm start` - URL will be shown in the terminal once the servers are running ([http://localhost:8000](http://localhost:8000))
+1. Start dev app and asset servers with `yarn run start` - URL will be shown in the terminal once the servers are running ([http://localhost:8000](http://localhost:8000))
-2. Run `npm run tail` to view logs.
+2. Run `yarn run tail` to view logs.
-3. When you make code changes you will need run `npm start` again to bounce the server
+3. When you make code changes you will need run `yarn start` again to bounce the server

 > Want to run multiple instances of mup-web on the same machine?
 Make another
-> clone of the repo and set the `DEV_SERVER_PORT` inline with the `npm start`
+> clone of the repo and set the `DEV_SERVER_PORT` inline with the `yarn run start`
 > command:
-> `DEV_SERVER_PORT=8123 npm start`
+> `DEV_SERVER_PORT=8123 yarn run start`

-## Available npm commands
+## Available yarn commands

-In general, you should just use `npm start` to get everything built and running in development - it will coordinate all of the build + start tasks in an optimal order.
+In general, you should just use `yarn run start` to get everything built and running in development - it will coordinate all of the build + start tasks in an optimal order.